Haoming9810/CSS143B-2020Fall/exams/final_project/task.md

 There are 3 services:

-1. http://localhost:8081: The main search home page. */search* and */home* are redirected to the same home page.
+1. http://localhost:8081: The main search home page. */search* and */home* are redirected to the same home page
 2. http://localhost:8081/docs: Shows all the documents currently used
 3. http://localhost:8081/reindex: Replace the documents with a new set